William O. Field Collection, 1890-1955 (bulk 1890-1920): Finding Aid

 - Language(s) of material: English

 - Abstract: William O. Field was a glaciologist and a member of the American Geographical Society.
-The William O. Field Scrapbooks, comprising 0.7 linear feet of documentation in four volumes, span primarily from 1916 to 1919.
-The scrapbooks focus on the international competition to complete the first transatlantic flight, which culminated in the successful transatlantic flight of the U.S. Navy's NC-4 in 1919, as well as the U.S. Navy's battleship and cruiser fleets.
+The William O. Field Collection spans primarily from 1890 to 1920.
+The scrapbooks focus on the international competition to complete the first transatlantic flight, which culminated in the successful transatlantic flight of the U.S. Navy's NC-4 in 1919, as well as the ships of the U.S. Navy's battleship, cruiser, and destroyer fleets.

 Biography of William O. Field